 OpenPIV consists in a Python and Cython modules for scripting and executing the analysis of a set of PIV image pairs.
-In addition, a Qt graphical user interface is in development, to ease the use for those users who don’t have python skills.
+In addition, a Qt and Tk graphical user interfaces are in development, to ease the use for those users who don’t have python skills.

-The OpenPIV python version is still in beta state.
+The OpenPIV python version is still in its beta state.
 This means that it still might have some bugs and the API may change.
-However testing and contributing is very welcome, especially if you can contribute with new algorithms and features.
+However, testing and contributing is very welcome, especially if you can contribute with new algorithms and features.

 conda install -c conda-forge openpiv